thomascurry/docker-spark-stream/README.md

 - Complete solution in a manner to this one but parsing raw json files
 - Get elasticsearch templating for dataframes built into `docker-compose` container
 - Use [Spark Notebooks](http://spark-notebook.io/) to potentially present some of this in a nicer way (also has map widgets that can plot geo data)

-Thanks for the module, i learned a lot! :)